 Most importantly, evaluate your team’s willingness to change.

-If, however, your team is invested in the status quo and unwilling to experiment with alternatives to “the way we do things around here,” you may have a battle on your hands.
-You’re going to need to start with the lightest weight method available (i.e., Kanban) to try and minimize reluctance.
+If your team is invested in the status quo and unwilling to experiment with alternatives, you may have a battle on your hands.
+You’re going to need to start with the lightest weight method available (such as Kanban) to minimize reluctance.

 Adaptability is important, but your team’s cross-functionality (or lack thereof) is almost as important as their openness to change.

 Cross-functional marketing teams have a wide variety of skills, specifically ones that enable them to complete the full life cycle of projects.
 They can move forward autonomously most of the time.

 The more cross-functional your team, the greater their existing agility.
 There’s no reason a highly specialized team can’t be Agile, but they’ll rely more heavily on outside help to get started.

 Some methodologies, such as Scrum, are designed for highly cross-functional teams.
 Others, like Scrumban and Kanban, can accommodate teams with more variation in skillsets.

 Last, but certainly not least, the size of your team should inform your choice of methodology.